-There are rare congenital metabolic diseases and endocrine (hormonal) disorders which cannot be detected by external signs in newborns.
+There are rare congenital metabolic, hormonal, blood, immune system, and neuromuscular disorders. which cannot be detected by external signs in newborns.
 These diseases occur in approx. 1 in 1,200 newborns.
-If left untreated, they lead to organ damage, physical or mental handicaps.
+If left untreated, they lead to organ damage and physical or mental handicaps.
 In order to detect these diseases, a blood test - known as newborn screening - is recommended for all newborns.
-This has been successfully performed in Germany for more than 50 years and thousands of children have benefited.
+This has been successfully performed in Germany for more than 50 years and thousands of children have benefited from this.